Noise-based Correction for Electrical Impedance Tomography: Results

 \subsection{3D Computational Model}

-On visual inspection, the images reconstructed without NBC did not reconstruct images corresponding to the target image at any SNR, images reconstructed with U-NBC and C-NBC did correlate to the target image with a fidelity that degraded as SNR decreased (Fig. \ref{fig: 3D simulated examples}).
+On visual inspection, the images reconstructed without NBC did not reconstruct images corresponding to the target image at any SNR.
+Images reconstructed with U-NBC and C-NBC did correlate to the target image with a fidelity that degraded as SNR decreased (Fig. \ref{fig: 3D simulated examples}).
+U-NBC and C-NBC improved the WSV for the majority of images in all noise cases (Table \ref{tab: WSV improvement} and Fig. \ref{fig: uncorrelated WSV 3d simulated} and \ref{fig: correlated WSV 3d simulated}).